jarm111/wpd-eye-candy-entry-page/README.md

 # My Eye Candy Entry Page

-An entry page demonstrating the application of CSS3 and JavaScript.
+Entry page demonstrating the application of CSS3 and JavaScript.
+Created for Web Page Development course as final project in spring 2017.

 ## Acknowledgments